IonMich/instructor_pilot/README.md

 A Django app to assist Teaching Assistants and Instructors with Canvas integration.

-It depends on the [canvasapi](https://github.com/ucfopen/canvasapi) library and on its wrapper [autocanvas](https://github.com/IonMich/autocanvas).
+It depends on the [canvasapi](https://github.com/ucfopen/canvasapi) library.

 ## Installation